The flu is a common and unpredictable virus, which can cause serious health problems for otherwise healthy children.

 The Flu and COVID-19

-Children ages 5 and over who are eligible for the COVID-19 vaccine can receive the flu shot and COVID-19 vaccination at the same time.
+Children ages 6 months and older who are eligible for the COVID-19 vaccine can receive the flu shot and COVID-19 vaccination at the same time.
 However, families should not delay either vaccination, if they have access to one before the other.
-Learn more about preventing a “twindemic” during flu season.